palakdule/DAA-Practicals/Kruskal-Minimum-Spanning/README.md

 ## File

-- `arbitrageDetection.c`
+- `kruskal_mst.c`

 ## Learning Outcome

-- Understood the Bellman-Ford Algorithm.
+- Understood the Greedy approach used in Kruskal's Algorithm.
-- Learned how to detect negative weight cycles.
+- Learned how Union-Find (Disjoint Set) helps detect cycles efficiently.
-- Understood how arbitrage opportunities can be represented using graph algorithms.
+- Implemented Minimum Spanning Tree construction using edge sorting.
-- Learned to identify potential arbitrage through negative cycle detection.
+- Analyzed the time and space complexity of Kruskal's Algorithm.